MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 # Customize Azure Data Explorer dashboard visuals

 Visuals are essential part of any Azure Data Explorer Dashboard.
-For a full list of available visuals, see [Azure Data Explorer dashboard visuals](dashboard-visuals.md).
+For a full list of available visuals, see [Visualization](kusto/query/renderoperator.md#visualization).
 In this article, you'll learn how to customize different visuals.
 For general information, see [Visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).

 > [!NOTE]